Blaine Gabbert: Tennessee Titans

 On March 27, 2018, Gabbert signed a two-year contract with the Tennessee Titans.
-On September 9, 2018, in the season-opener against the Miami Dolphins, Gabbert entered the game after starter Marcus Mariota suffered an elbow injury.
-Gabbert completed 11 of 22 passes for 117 yards and an interception as the Titans lost by a score of 27–20.
-Due to Mariota's injury, Gabbert started the game against the Houston Texans on September 16, completing 13 of 20 passes for 117 yards and a touchdown as the Titans won by a score of 20–17.
-Gabbert also started in Week 3 against his former team, the Jacksonville Jaguars.
+On September 9, 2018, in the season-opener against the Miami Dolphins, Gabbert entered the game after starter Marcus Mariota suffered an elbow injury, but lost the game 27–20.
+Due to Mariota's injury, Gabbert started the following game against the Texans defeating them 20–17.
+Gabbert also started in Week 3 against his former team, the Jaguars.
 During that game, he struggled and was limited to eight passing yards before leaving the 9–6 road victory with a concussion.
 Due to another injury to Mariota, Gabbert started the final game of the 2018 season with a Wild Card playoff spot on the line.
-In the game against the Indianapolis Colts, Gabbert passed for 165 yards, one touchdown, and two interceptions.
+In the game against the Colts, Gabbert passed for 165 yards, one touchdown, and two interceptions.
 The Titans lost 33–17 and missed the playoffs.

-On March 15, 2019, Gabbert was released by the Titans after they acquired quarterback Ryan Tannehill in a trade with the Miami Dolphins.
+Gabbert was released by the Titans on March 15, 2019.

 Tampa Bay Buccaneers

-On March 27, 2019, Gabbert signed with the Tampa Bay Buccaneers, reuniting him with head coach Bruce Arians, who was his head coach with the Arizona Cardinals.
-On September 24, 2019, Gabbert was placed on injured reserve with a dislocated shoulder.
+On March 27, 2019, Gabbert signed with the Tampa Bay Buccaneers, reuniting him with head coach Arians.
+On September 24, Gabbert was placed on injured reserve with a dislocated shoulder.

-On April 2, 2020, Gabbert re-signed with the Buccaneers on a one-year deal, serving as the backup to the newly signed Tom Brady.
-During a Week 16 blowout win against the Detroit Lions, Gabbert relieved Brady at the start of the second half and subsequently completed nine of 16 passes for 143 yards and two additional touchdowns to secure a 47–7 win.

-On February 7, 2021, Gabbert served as backup-quarterback behind Tom Brady in Super Bowl LV, where they would go on to defeat the Kansas City Chiefs by a score of 31–9 giving Gabbert a Super Bowl ring.
+Gabbert re-signed with the Buccaneers on a one-year contract on April 2, 2020.
+On February 7, 2021, Gabbert served as backup quarterback behind Tom Brady in Super Bowl LV, where they would go on to defeat the Kansas City Chiefs 31–9 giving Gabbert his first Super Bowl victory.

-On May 10, 2021, the Buccaneers re-signed Gabbert.

-On April 6, 2022, the Buccaneers once again re-signed Gabbert.
+The Buccaneers re-signed Gabbert on May 10, 2021.
+The following April, the Buccaneers once again re-signed him.

+Gabbert remained Brady's backup in 2022 and made his only appearance of the season in Week 18 against the Falcons.
+In the game, Gabbert completed six passes for 29 yards and a touchdown to Russell Gage.

+Kansas City Chiefs

+Gabbert signed with the Chiefs on April 19, 2023.
+He started the regular season finale against the Los Angeles Chargers after the Chiefs elected to rest Patrick Mahomes.
+In his first start since 2018, Gabbert completed 15 of 30 passes for 154 yards, no touchdowns, and an interception to go along with 46 rushing yards during the narrow 13–12 victory.
+He won his second Super Bowl when the Chiefs defeated his former team, the San Francisco 49ers, 25–22 in overtime during Super Bowl LVIII.
+His contract expired on March 13, 2024 and he became an unrestricted free agent.